This post is sponsored by ConAgra Foods.

 Could you do a better job eating in more often?
 Do you love cooking, or could you use a little help?
 Either way, anyone can make the change to cook in more.
 The key is really to plan meals in advance and have versatile ingredients stocked in your kitchen.
 You can find even more tips and recipes for cooking in over on Forkful.com.

 This recipe takes five minutes to make in the morning, and they are a crowd-pleaser—my kids love them too!
 Personally, eating breakfast every morning at home was a great first step in changing my eating habits.
 What could you be better at?
 Pick one meal that you’re likely to go out for (breakfast, lunch, or dinner) and challenge yourself to cook in for seven days.
 You can do it!

-In fact, it’s almost too delicious to call breakfast.
+In fact, it’s this breakfast parfait recipe is almost too delicious to call breakfast.
 Which is great because it makes a great snack any time of the day.
 The ingredients (see them below in the recipe) are easy to keep stocked.
 Having versatile staple ingredients always on hand in the kitchen is really the best tip I have for becoming better at eating in.

 And you can use this recipe as a starting point in making your meal plan.

 - 1 cup of milk (regular, soy, and coconut all work well)